Nurse education: Historical background

 Some other nurses at that time, notably Ethel Gordon Fenwick, were in favor of formalized nursing registration and curricula that were formally based in higher education and not within the confines of hospitals.

 Nurse education in the United States is conducted within university schools, although it is unclear who offered the first degree level program.
 So far as known Yale School of Nursing became the first autonomous school of nursing in the United States in 1923.

 In November 1955, a World Health Organization (WHO) study group on the education of nurses met in Brussels and made several recommendations, including that "At least one experimental school of nursing be set up in each country."
 In the UK, the first department of Nursing Studies at the University of Edinburgh was established in 1956, with a five-year integrated degree programme introduced in 1960.
 Several other universities across the UK during the 1960s.
-In 1974 La Trobe University commenced the very first nursing course in Australia.
+In 1974 La Trobe University commenced the first nursing course in Australia.

 United Kingdom

 Florence Nightingale was one of the pioneers in establishing the idea of nursing schools from her base at St Thomas' Hospital, London in 1860 when she opened the 'Nightingale Training School for Nurses', now part of King's College London.
 Her intention was to train nurses to a qualified and specialized level, with the key aim of learning to develop observation skills and sensitivity to patient needs, then allow them to work in hospital posts across the United Kingdom and abroad.
 Her influence flourished and nursing is now a course taught at a number of British universities.

+Rebecca Strong OBE (1843–1944) started a Preliminary Training School for Nurses at the Glasgow Royal Infirmary in 1893.
+She had been working as a Matron there since 1879.
+This 'block apprenticeship' programme had separate classroom based teaching and practical periods on the wards.
+Two courses were arranged in conjunction with the Professors of St. Mungo's College - a three-month course consisting of elementary Anatomy, Physiology and Hygiene.
+If these exams were passed a second course was given which consisted of Medicine, Surgery and Practical Nursing.
+The prospective nurse was then able to enter the hospital with this theoretical knowledge.
+Strong was supported by the pioneering surgeon Sir William Macewen.

-Eva Luckes, Matron of The London Hospital (1880-1919) was mentored by Florence Nightingale, and was her friend and disciple.Eva Luckes was another innovator in nurse training and education and introduced the Preliminary Training School concept to England in 1895.
+Eva Luckes, Matron of The London Hospital (1880–1919) was mentored by Florence Nightingale, and was her friend and disciple.Eva Luckes was another innovator in nurse training and education and introduced the Preliminary Training School concept to England in 1895.
 This was adopted as an element of mandatory training programme following the 1919 Nurse Registration Act.
 Eva Luckes produced over 470 matrons who filled posts at home and abroad, including three who filled the top positions in Military Nursing, Ethel Becher, Sarah Oram and Maud McCarthy.
 Luckes's other matrons also spread her style of "Nightingale nursing" to voluntary hospitals and infirmaries both in the provinces and London.
-They included Annie McIntosh, Matron of St Bartholomew's Hospital, 1910-1927.
+They included Annie McIntosh, Matron of St Bartholomew's Hospital, 1910–1927.